weldersnation3827/wifi-arsenal/README.md

 * [wificurse](https://github.com/0x90/wifi-arsenal/tree/master/wificurse/) - WiFi DoS attack tool created for educational purposes only.
 It works only in Linux and requires wireless card drivers capable of injecting packets in wireless networks
 * [WifiDeauth](https://github.com/Revimal/WifiDeauth/) - A lightweight Wi-Fi auto deauthentication attack tool (libtins/C++)
 * [wifijammer](https://github.com/DanMcInerney/wifijammer/) - Continuously jam all wifi clients/routers
+* [wifikicker](https://github.com/viluhaxor/wifikicker) - A tool to kick devices out of your network and enjoy all the bandwidth for yourself.
+It allows you to select specific or all devices and ARP spoofs them off your local area network
 * [WiFi-Rifle](https://github.com/sensepost/WiFi-Rifle/) - Creating a wireless rifle de-authentication gun, which utilized a yagi antenna and a Raspberry Pi
 * [wirelessjammer](https://github.com/phr34k0/wirelessjammer/) - Continuously jam all wifi clients and access points within range
 * [zizzania](https://github.com/cyrus-and/zizzania/) - Automated DeAuth attack